Skip to main content

 Regrade Requests

 Students can request regrades on rubric items where they believe the grading was incorrect.
-However, regrade requests are automatically prevented on self-review rubric items, as these are completed by the students themselves.
+Regrade requests are automatically prevented on self-review rubric items, since those are completed by the students themselves.

 Split-Rubric Group Grading